 - A reference list in APA style must be included with a minimum of three primary sources, i.e. books, periodicals or newspapers.
 Other sources may be accessed online, provided they are cited correctly.
 Any submissions lacking three primary sources will be disqualified.

 - Any essay using crowd-sourced and publicly editable sources such as Wikipedia will be disqualified.

 - Essays must be submitted in Microsoft Word (.doc or .docx) format.
 Essays submitted in any other format will not be considered.

-- Attach a short bio that includes your name, university, degree title (BA, MA or PhD.), country of origin and contact information (email address, telephone number).
+- Attach a short bio (250 words) that includes your name, university, degree title (BA, MA or PhD.), professional background, country of origin and contact information (email address, telephone number).

-All submissions should be addressed to Dr. Samuel Gidey at [email protected] and submitted before 28 February 2019.
+All submissions should be addressed to [email protected] and submitted before January 31, 2020.

 For more information, visit Tana Forum Essay.